Waziup/waziup.io-old/content/documentation/installation/configure-vamp.md

 3. Whichever way you set up Marathon, in the end you should be able to see something like this:
 ![](/images/screens/marathon-screenshot.png)

-4. Make a note of the Marathon endpoint (host:port) and update the container-driver section in [Vamp's config file](/documentation/installation/configure-vamp/).
-If you use a package installer like `yum` or `apt-get` you can find this file in `/usr/share/vamp/conf/application.conf`.
+4. Make a note of the Marathon endpoint (host:port) and update the container-driver section in [waziup's config file](/documentation/installation/configure-waziup/).
+If you use a package installer like `yum` or `apt-get` you can find this file in `/usr/share/waziup/conf/application.conf`.
 Set the "url" option to the Marathon endpoint.

     ```
     ...